-- 1. Spay Feasibility and On-Range Behavioral Outcomes Assessment - (2018-2022) and, - 2.
-10-year Population Management Plan (2018-2028).
+Spay Feasibility and On-Range Behavioral Outcomes Assessment (2018-2022), and 10-year Population Management Plan (2018-2028).

 Implementation of the proposed action would begin in the fall of 2018.
-Only horses would be involved in the research study.
+Only horses would be involved in the spay procedures and on-range behavioral outcomes study.
 Burro population management is incorporated in the 10-year population management plan.
-This population management plan describes proposed actions to manage wild horse and burros within AML and existing HMA objectives.
+This population management plan describes proposed actions to manage wild horses and burros within AML and existing HMA objectives.

-Common to all portions of the proposed action; low stress handling techniques, as described in the BLM's Comprehensive Animal Welfare Program (Appendix G - IM 2015-151) or updated policy, would be utilized to ensure the safety of the animals and minimize stress to the extent possible during the gather, transport, processing, treatments, collaring, and return of animals to the range.
-In addition to BLM's IM 2012-151, animal handling would follow CSU's IACUC approved animal care and use protocol and USGS's approved animal care and use protocol for testing of radio telemetry collars and radio tags on free-roaming wild horses and burros (FORT-IACUC 2015-10) (Appendix B - USGS Research Proposal 2018).
+Common to all portions of the proposed action, low stress handling techniques, as described in the BLM's Comprehensive Animal Welfare Program (Appendix D, IM

+2015-151) or updated policy, would be utilized to ensure the safety of the animals and minimize stress to the extent possible during the gather, transport, processing, treatments, collaring, and return of animals to the range.
+In addition to BLM's IM 2012-151, animal handling would follow USGS's approved animal care and use protocol for testing of radio telemetry collars and radio tags on free-roaming wild horses and burros (FORT-IACUC 2015-10) (Appendix C, USGS Research Proposal, August 2018).